The Pancreatic Cancer Action Network calls on the 114th Congress to give current and future pancreatic cancer patients a fighting chance by:

 We must increase funding for the NIH (National Institutes of Health) and the NCI.
 These budgets have been cut repeatedly over the last few years.
 In fact, since fiscal year 2003, the NIH budget has decreased over 20 percent, more than $6 billion (adjusted for inflation).
 If we don’t stop sequestration, NIH may face more cuts in fiscal year 2016.
 Further, the NCI’s share of the NIH budget has declined, from 18.7 percent in the late 1990s to 16.4 percent today – a loss of $680 million.
 This situation cannot be allowed to continue.
 Our investment in cancer research must be increased.

 There is some good news: Since 2011, pancreatic cancer has been included in the DoD’s PRCRP, which funds high-risk, high-reward research projects.
-As a result, more than $5 million in grants have been awarded for pancreatic cancer research projects.
-We ask Congress to provide at least $25 million for the program in FY15.
+As a result, more than $6.5 million in grants have been awarded for pancreatic cancer research projects.
+We ask Congress to support the Senate-approved funding level of $50 million for the program in FY15.

 The Progress: NCI Has a Strategy to Advance Pancreatic Cancer Research